top of page

 The Share Button Is Where Bias Becomes Infrastructure

-One of the most practical findings in misinformation research is also the most humbling: people often share inaccurate content not because they consciously believe it, but because they’re not thinking about accuracy in the moment of sharing.
-Interventions that simply prompt users to consider accuracy can improve the quality of what gets shared.
-(Nature)
+One of the most practical findings in misinformation research is also the most humbling: people often share inaccurate content not because they consciously believe it, but because they're not thinking about accuracy in the moment of sharing.
+Interventions that simply prompt users to consider accuracy before sharing can measurably improve the quality of what gets amplified.

-This matters for confirmation bias because sharing is a commitment device.
-Once we publicly endorse a claim, it becomes part of our identity—and identity is sticky.
+This matters because sharing is a commitment device.
+Once we publicly endorse a claim, it becomes part of our identity — and identity is sticky.

 Terrain Lens: Reading Confirmation Bias

-Am I sharing this because it’s accurate—or because it’s satisfying?
-(Nature)
+7. Am I sharing this because it's accurate — or because it's satisfying?

 Redrawing the Map